 Seems obvs, but sometimes it ain't.
 As we said before, thinking of the slippage factor of your heels isn't the first thing on our mind when we buy shoes!

-I've shared a list below with some of the best — and stylish — slippery resistant shoes for every occasion.
+I've shared a list below with some of the best — and stylish — slippery-resistant shoes for every occasion below:

-Shop Non-Slippery Shoes:
+Shop Less and Non-Slippery Shoes:

 Especially on hardwood floors.
 And slick tiles, oh gawd!
 So if you're attending an event indoors, make sure that your shoes' soles are not smooth.

 Looking for more shoe care hacks?
 Check out all my post talking about shoe care tips, here.